Read-The-Question/rtq-review/src/pages/md/ragpapers/topicpapers_tnumber_16_g0.md

 <p class='review_status initial' id='SUBTAG-STATUS-AFF5896F-8064-498C-8114-C2B6BAFEF3AE'>Initial</p>
 <div class='question question'>

-How many millimetres are there in a kilometre?
+How many millimeters are there in a kilometer?
 Give your answer in words.

 </div>